rolobio/DictORM/README.md

 # Create a dictionary that contains all tables in the database
 >>> from dictorm import DictDB, PgDict
 >>> db = DictDB(psycopg2_conn)
-# Get the PgPyTable object that was automatically found by DictDB
+# Get the PgTable object that was automatically found by DictDB
 >>> Person = db['person']

 # Define Will's initial column values